-- 98% of our ordinary income for the calendar year; - 98.2% of our capital gains in excess of capital losses for the one-year period ending on October 31st; and any ordinary income and net capital gains for preceding years that were not distributed during such years.
+- 98% of our ordinary income for the calendar year; - · 98.2% of our capital gains in excess of capital losses for the one-year period ending on October 31st; and - · any ordinary income and net capital gains for preceding years that were not distributed during such years.

 We may, at our discretion, carry forward taxable income in excess of calendar year distributions and pay a 4% excise tax on this income.
 If we choose to do so, all other things being equal, this would increase expenses and reduce the amounts available to be distributed to our stockholders.
 We accrue excise tax on estimated taxable income as required.
 In addition, although we currently intend to distribute realized net capital gains (i.e., net long-term capital gains in excess of short-term capital losses), if any, at least annually, out of the assets legally available for such distributions, we may in the future decide to retain such capital gains for investment.
-There was no provision for federal excise taxes recorded for the years ended December 31, 2012 and 2011.
-For the year ended December 31, 2010 we recorded a provision for federal excise taxes of \$298,322.
-There was no undistributed taxable income carried forward from 2012.
+There was no provision for federal excise taxes recorded for the years ended December 31, 2013, 2012 and 2011.

 We maintain an "opt out" dividend reinvestment plan for our common stockholders.
-As a result, if we declare a dividend, stockholders' cash dividends will be automatically reinvested in additional shares of our common stock, unless they specifically "opt out" of the dividend reinvestment plan so as to receive cash dividends.
-With respect to our dividends and distributions paid to stockholders during the years ended December 31, 2012, 2011 and 2010, dividends reinvested pursuant to our dividend reinvestment plan totaled \$5,591,912, \$8,021,087 and \$5,468,133, respectively.
+As a result, if we declare a distribution, stockholders' cash distributions will be automatically reinvested in additional shares of our common stock, unless they specifically "opt out" of the dividend reinvestment plan so as to receive cash distributions.
+With respect to our distributions paid to stockholders during the years ended December 31, 2013, 2012 and 2011, distributions reinvested pursuant to our dividend reinvestment plan totaled \$5,288,757, \$5,591,912 and \$8,021,087, respectively.

-Under the terms of an amendment to our dividend reinvestment plan adopted on March 4, 2009, dividends may be paid in newly issued or treasury shares of our common stock at a price equal to 95% of the market price on the dividend payment date.
+Under the terms of an amendment to our dividend reinvestment plan adopted on March 4, 2009, distributions may be made in newly issued or treasury shares of our common stock at a price equal to 95% of the market price on the payment date.
 This feature of the plan means that, under certain circumstances, we may issue shares of our common stock at a price below net asset value per share, which could cause our stockholders to experience dilution.